 What This Looks Like for Your Business

-EZ Cell's situation isn't unusual.
-The specific industry is niche (wholesale electronics), but the spreadsheet problem is everywhere: wholesale distributors, service businesses, online retailers, B2B companies.
-Any business that has grown past the point where a spreadsheet can cleanly represent what's actually happening.
+EZ Cell's specific industry is niche.
+The pattern isn't.
+Wholesale distributors.
+Service businesses.
+Online retailers.
+B2B companies.
+Any business that has grown past the point where a spreadsheet (and a group text, and a messaging-app DM thread) can cleanly represent what's actually happening.

 The signals are consistent: